Our Adoption Process:

 - If you are applying to adopt a dog and you currently have other dogs, we may request a meet and greet at the shelter (your dog must be current on rabies).

-- Once an animal is selected and we feel that it is a good fit for your home, you typically will be able to take them home that day (unless there is a special circumstance that requires them to stay at the shelter longer).
+- Once an animal is selected and we feel that it is a good fit for your home, you typically will be able to take the animal home that day (unless there is a special circumstance that requires the animal to stay at the shelter longer).

 - Review and sign our adoption agreement.